Exact Self-Imaging with Arbitrary Revival Spacings: Introduction

-Using this theoretical framework, we experimentally demonstrate the ability to arbitrarily sculpt the embedding of the metaplectic time in physical space with a single programmable spatial light modulator.
+Using this theoretical framework, we experimentally demonstrate the ability to sculpt this canonical embedding in physical space with a single programmable spatial light modulator followed by free-space propagation.
 By imprinting controlled transverse phases on a periodic field, we realize accelerating and decelerating Talbot sequences as well as fully engineered recurrence patterns described by polynomial, exponential, and sinusoidal functions.
-The observed recurrence positions match the predicted values $ z_k = B^{-1}(k\Delta B)$, confirming that metaplectic time is the natural invariant of self-imaging and revealing a regime of programmable axial Talbot dynamics that was previously inaccessible.
+The observed recurrence positions match the predicted values $z_\ell = B^{-1}(\ell\Delta B)$, confirming that exact self-imaging is rigid in canonical coordinates but freely programmable in its physical embedding, and revealing a regime of controllable axial Talbot dynamics that was previously inaccessible.